 By 2023, all alcoholic drinks containing more than 1.15% AVB must also include a pregnancy warning label.

 Health and nutrition claims about alcohol

-Food and drink with more than 1.15% alcohol by volume must not make health or nutrition claims on labels or in advertising.
+Food and drink with more than 1.15% alcohol by volume must not have health or nutrition claims on labels or in associated advertising.

 - You may say how much energy, carbohydrate or gluten is in the drink.

 - Foods, but not drinks, containing alcohol may make a claim about sodium levels.

 - You may highlight the risks of drinking alcohol or recommend drinking alcohol only in moderation.